MohamedKiouaz/fps_highlights/ReadMe.md

 ## Files

-- `main.py` : main script
+- `main.py`: main script
-- `ml.py` : machine learning script
+- `ml.py`: machine learning script
-- `graphs.py` : script for generating graphs
+- `graphs.py`: script for generating graphs
-- `apex_highlights.py` : all the functions
+- `apex_highlights.py`: all the functions
-- `randomize.py` : randomize the train and test sets, verify if all files can be opened with PIL (CAUTION: this will delete the trained models)
+- `randomize.py`: randomize the train and test sets, verify if all files can be opened with PIL (CAUTION: this will delete the trained models)
-- `requirements.txt` : list of dependencies
+- `requirements.txt`: list of dependencies

 ## Dataset

-You have to sort the pictures into 2 datasets.
-The proposed classes are :
+The dataset is composed of 2 folders: `true` and `false`.
-- `true` : interesting frames
+- `true`: interesting frames
   - hit markers
+  - damage visible on screen
   - 3 teams left
   - victory
+  - last seconds of a heal or shield
-- `false` : not interesting frames
+- `false`: not interesting frames
   - nothing happens in the game
   - every screenshot that isn't Apex Legends

-You need a minimum of 2k images in total.
+You may have complement the dataset with other images.
 Make sure to have diverse images in your dataset:
 - different backgrounds: sky, buildings, explosions, etc.
 - different weapons: snipers, shotguns, pistols, etc.
 - different champions and their abilities
 - if you choose to include the remaining teams counter, you need to have all of them (the 19).

 It looks like it will take forever to sort the images, but it's actually pretty quick.
 You can sort 100 images per minutes if you use drag and drop.
 The images will be shown in a chronological order, so there is a logic to where you need to look.

 Make sure that your dataset is of *good quality*.
 Any error in the sorting will impact heavely on the model.
 If in doubt, remove the image from the dataset, you can always add more images later.

 ### Examples of interesting images